CARTAvis/carta-archived/README.md

 Old way (approved), previous version of `buildcasa` script, downloads the source code of Qt 4.8.5 (269MB) to build** and install it into `/usr/local/Trolltech/Qt-4.8.5/`, take hours.
 Keep in mind that you **can not** ignore executing the previous steps of `buildcasa.sh` which install some `dbus` related libraries which are needed by QtDbus module, which is neeed for **code submodule**.

 **TODO**:
 Now we switch to use `apt/yum` to install built Qt 4.8.x to build casa submodue, code.
-Need to investigate do they supply statlic version Qt lib?
+Need to investigate do they supply static version Qt lib?
 It may let final casa and needed Qt libs bigger.
-Ubuntu: check /usr/lib/x86_64-linux-gnu, seems not having static version, lick libQtGui.a.
+Ubuntu: check /usr/lib/x86_64-linux-gnu, seems not having static version, like libQtGui.a.

 ### Some notes about Casa: